15.3 Using coroutines to describe algorithms

 • A read arrow of the form –> show the point of suspension of a coroutine.

-The OSD in the right column illustrates that UsingPlainFactorial is currently executing and that PlainFactorial is suspended.
+The OSD in the right column illustrates what UsingPlainFactorial is currently executing and that PlainFactorial is suspended.

 UsingPlainFactorial: obj